had0j/io_qp2_rule_eng/readme.md

 ## Mod+

 Every mod has a corresponding buffed mod, needing 30,000 meters climbed with the mod to unlock (activating multiple mods can accumulate for them at the same time)
-【Duo+】is special, see the corresponding chapter
+ [r2P] is special, see the corresponding chapter

 All buffed mods can only be played solo, and cannot be stacked on other mods